Chern character for torsion-free ample groupoids: Preliminaries

 Given two spectra $X$ and $Y$ in either of the above frameworks, define the \emph{smash product} $X \wedge Y$ by

 and the appropriate structure maps, see for example~\cite{adams:shgh}*{Section~II.4}.
-In case of $\TopSpec$, when $Y$ is an $\Omega$-spectrum of CW-complexes, this construction preserves weak equivalence for $X$, see for example~\cite{MR1806878}*{Proposition~11.7}.
+In the case of $\TopSpec$, when $Y$ is an $\Omega$-spectrum of CW-complexes, this construction preserves weak equivalence for $X$, see for example~\cite{MR1806878}*{Proposition~11.7}.
 This will be the case for all of our examples (up to the above Quillen equivalence in case of $\Spec$).
+It is well-known that this smash product lacks some desirable features (i.e., strict associativity), and this problem is fixed in modern approaches to spectra, nevertheless the naive definition outlined above will be sufficient for our purposes.